Allen Institute for AI

-The Allen Institute for AI (abbreviated AI2) is a 501(c)(3) non-profit scientific research institute founded by late Microsoft co-founder and philanthropist Paul Allen in 2014.
+The Allen Institute for AI (abbreviated Ai2) is a 501(c)(3) non-profit scientific research institute founded by late Microsoft co-founder and philanthropist Paul Allen in 2014.
 The institute seeks to conduct high-impact AI research and engineering in service of the common good.
-AI2 is based in Seattle, and also has an active office in Tel Aviv, Israel.
+Ai2 is based in Seattle, and also has an active office in Tel Aviv, Israel.

 History

 Oren Etzioni was appointed by Paul Allen in September 2013 to direct the research at the institute.
 After leading the organization for nine years, Etzioni stepped down from his role as CEO on September 30, 2022.
 He was replaced in an interim capacity by the leading researcher of the company's Aristo project, Peter Clark.
-On June 20, 2023, AI2 announced Ali Farhadi as its next CEO starting July 31, 2023.
+On June 20, 2023, Ai2 announced Ali Farhadi as its next CEO starting July 31, 2023.
+On March 10, 2026, Ai2 announced that Ali Farhadi would be stepping down as CEO after 2.5 years in the role, to be replaced by Peter Clark, again in an interim capacity.